Ishaan2005/Verilog_codes/README.md

 # Verilog HDL Code Repository

 This repository contains Verilog HDL codes covering a wide range of digital design topics, from basic combinational logic to finite state machines (FSMs) and testbenches.
-It is designed as a resource for students, hobbyists, and engineers learning or practicing Verilog. i am editing
+It is designed as a resource for students, hobbyists, and engineers learning or practicing Verilog.

 ## 📚 Contents